It is not uncommon to find an old stain on the carpet. In fact, how many of us use furniture to hide a stain? We do – guilty!

 Red wine is easily spilled onto the floor and then forgotten about, especially when we have had one too many.
-Whilst it is disheartening to find a lovely dry red stain on a pale-colored carpet, it can be fixed.
+Whilst it is disheartening to find a lovely dry red stain on a pale-coloured carpet, it can be fixed.

 Apply a small amount of white wine onto the stain and blot it with a clean cloth.
 Keep repeating this until the stain has been removed from the carpet.

 Once this has been done, use water to rinse away the white wine and allow it to dry.